 - Live Hermit Crabs - Offers different species/colors, as well as supplies

 - Backwater Reptiles - Offers 100 percent live arrival guarantee

-Don't Rush into a Commitment
+Don't Rush Into a Commitment With Small Exotic Animals

 There's a certain allure to owning an exotic pet, something unusual that most other people don't have.
 However, there's a bit of risk involved if you don't take the time to really research the animal you're thinking of bringing into your home.
 Today's impulse purchase can all too easily become tomorrow's pet in need of a new home.
 Before you commit to an exotic pet, make sure it's legal to keep it where you live, and be sure you can provide everything that animal needs for as long as it lives.